tylertitsworth/5th-age-srd/Classes/Bard.md

 **Final Verse:** The GM chooses a relationship relevant to the situation; you choose the PC who will make a performance check.
 That player makes the check and joins the GM in a duet of improvisation as to how the relationship has some impact on the current battle.

+### Song of Sacrifice

+Bardic song

+Quick action each turn; 6+ sustain

+**Opening & Sustained Effect:** Spend a recovery and divide the healing among nearby allies as you wish.
+Every ally you heal can immediately makes a save (at whatever difficulty would otherwise apply) to end any condition (stunned, vulnerable, and so on) suffered.
+If an ally is afflicted with multiple conditions, save against each of them separately.

+**Final Verse:** All nearby allies can immediately heal using their recoveries, or yours if you wish.

+### Wail of the Banshee

+Bardic song

+Standard action each turn; 16+ to sustain

+**Opening & Sustained Effect:** Make the following attack against a nearby enemy.

+**Attack:** Charisma + Level vs. PD

+**Hit:** The target loses half its current hit points, up to a maximum of 50 x the escalation die.

+**Miss:** The target loses half its current hit points, up to a maximum of 10 x the escalation die.

+**Final Verse:** Repeat the attack.
+On a hit, if the target currently has 300 hp or fewer, it starts making last gasp saves (16+).
+It dies after the fourth failed save.

+#### Epic Feat

+When you make the attack, also deal 5 x the escalation die damage to all nearby enemies that you don’t target.
+If you have a positive icon relationship with the Lich King, you gain this feat for free.

 ## 9th Level Spells

+### Dance to My Tune

+Ranged spell

+Daily

+**Target:** One nearby enemy with 300 hit points or fewer

+**Attack:** Charisma + Level vs. MD

+**Hit:** You dominate the target (save ends).
+At the start of the target’s turn, you can command it to act as you like.
+If you give the target a command that it has a strong reason to resist, such as one that would harm itself or its friends, it can save against the effect immediately (in addition to the normal save at the end of its turn).

+**Miss:** The target notices your attempt to intrude into its mind.

+#### Epic Feat

+On a natural even miss, your domination attempt remains undetected.

 ### Inspire Legends